waywardgeek/subset_sum_crypto/README.md

-The main idea for this crypto system is for Alice to publish values based on the array `v` as her public key, and for Bob to transmit to Alice a shared 118-bit key encoded in a subset-sum.
+The main idea for this crypto system is for Alice to publish values based on the array `v` as her public key, and for Bob to transmit to Alice a shared 118-bit shared secret encoded in a subset-sum.
 Obviously, simply publishing the array `v` is insecure, so we need to somehow obfuscate `v`'s values.

 First, let's make the subset-sum problem more interesting, expanding the array `v` from 118 elements to 384.
 For `i` in [118..383], Alice computes: